mdpiper/resume/mpiper-resume.md

 *Product Manager* (2012-2013)

 >
-Guided the development of the
-scientific data analysis and visualization language IDL.
+Technical product manager, product owner, and technology evangelist for the scientific data analysis and visualization language IDL.
+In concert with the lead developer, tasked with guiding the direction of the language, including prioritizing enahancements and maintenance.

+>
-Performed market research and competitive analyses, gathered customer feedback through Sales and Tech Support, wrote user stories, then distilled and communicated information through requirements to Engineering.
+Performed market research and competitive analyses (primarily versus Python and MATLAB);
+gathered user feedback though onsite customer visits (particularly at NASA, NOAA, and U.S. National Labs) and attendance at scientific conferences;
+participated in the design of the IDL and ENVI (geospatial image analysis application) APIs;
+wrote user stories, developed requirements, managed the product backlog.

 *Solutions Engineer* (2010-2012)

 >
-Acted as technology evangelist.
+Product owner and technology evangelist for IDL.
+Worked with the IDL product manager and lead developer to prioritize development for future releases.
+Engaged in user outreach by developing and presenting quarterly live seminars and webinars on topics ranging from numerical analysis techniques to file formats to visualization.
-Provided external support to users through live seminars and webinars, presentations at scientific conferences, blogging, and custom programming solutions.
+Provided external support to users through presentations at scientific conferences, blogging, and custom programming solutions.
 Provided internal technical product assistance